palkan/action_policy/docs/caching.md

 # Caching

-Action Policy aims to be as much performant as possible.
-One of the way to accomplish that is to build a comprehensive caching system.
+Action Policy aims to be as performant as possible.
+One of the ways to accomplish that is to include a comprehensive caching system.

-There are several cache layers available: rule-level memoization, local (instance-level) memoization, _external_ cache (through cache stores).
+There are several cache layers available: rule-level memoization, local (instance-level) memoization, and _external_ cache (through cache stores).

-## Policies memoization
+## Policy memoization

 ### Per-instance